Suture Training Model

 A custom tissue tensioner with reinforced real-feel skin/fascia was created so that surgeons could suture an incision, put the incision under increasing tension, and then snip the sutures to see how they still held the incision closed.
 A new tissue plate can be inserted quickly, giving each surgeon a fresh try.
 Salespeople love the model as it easily collapses flat to fit into a briefcase.

 Although this custom model is not available for sale to the public, we are delighted to make you a version that is specific to your unique medical device and procedure.
 Please use this link to start the process of receiving a model concept; a visual representation of how clinicians and patients will experience your product and procedure.
 Pulse MDM does not charge for model concepts or the conversations around them so there is no risk to see how we can help you to tell your story in the most engaging and memorable way possible.

 Custom Models for Suture Training

 Barbed Suture Procedure Overview:

-A barbed suture has the advantage of elimination of suture knots, which can create an opportunity for infection and place ischemic demands on tissue.
+A barbed suture has the advantage of the elimination of suture knots, which can create an opportunity for infection and place ischemic demands on the tissue.
 They offer the strength & security of interrupted closure, but without knots.
 More efficient than continuous or interrupted suturing barbed sutures are more efficient because they eliminate the need for an assistant to follow the suture line (no need to hold the tension after each bite) and they allow for potentially less time under anesthesia.